-Important - if you need to sit the Law CBE according to Scots Law you must contact us to ensure that this option is made available to you.
+Important - if you need to sit the Law CBE according to Scots Law, you must contact us in advance to ensure that this option is made available to you.

 Take care to select the correct option when booking as this cannot be amended later.

-Why am I receiving an error message when I attempt to log-in to the Prometric site?
+Why am I receiving an error message when I attempt to log-in to the Prometric site to book a CBE?

 Can I reschedule my appointment?

-Yes, you may do so (up to 24 hours before your exam) via the reschedule option on the online booking system, although this will incur a charge as follows:
+Yes, you may do so via the reschedule option on the online CBE booking system, although this will incur a charge as follows: